According to a May 18th press release from the federal Commodity Future Trading Commission:

 Mr. Warren litigates securities, business to business disputes, shareholder and partnership disputes, and other civil matters in state and federal court, as well as with arbitration bodies such as FINRA, AAA, and JAMS.

-The Warren Law Group’s expert legal team handles all matters related to securities fraud, broker misconduct, negligence, breach of fiduciary duty, unsuitability claims and unauthorized trading.
+The Warren Law Group’s professional legal team handles all matters related to securities fraud, broker misconduct, negligence, breach of fiduciary duty, unsuitability claims and unauthorized trading.
 Meet our team with over 200+ years shared experience: https://warren.law/team/

 If you have been affected by financial fraud, fiduciary malfeasance, or are under investigation by the SEC or FINRA, speak with an attorney at Warren Law Group today for a free assessment of your case: (866) WLGROUP, or email firstname.lastname@example.org.